reactphp/promise-timer/README.md

 ### timeout()

-The `timeout(PromiseInterface<mixed, Exception|mixed> $promise, float $time, ?LoopInterface $loop = null): PromiseInterface<mixed, TimeoutException|Exception|mixed>` function can be used to
-*cancel* operations that take *too long*.
+The `timeout(PromiseInterface<mixed, Exception|mixed> $promise, float $time, ?LoopInterface $loop = null): PromiseInterface<mixed, TimeoutException|Exception|mixed>` function can be used to cancel operations that take *too long*.

 You need to pass in an input `$promise` that represents a pending operation and timeout parameters.
-It returns a new `Promise` with the following resolution behavior:
+It returns a new promise with the following resolution behavior:

-* If the input `$promise` resolves before `$time` seconds, resolve the resulting promise with its fulfillment value.
+- If the input `$promise` resolves before `$time` seconds, resolve the resulting promise with its fulfillment value.

-* If the input `$promise` rejects before `$time` seconds, reject the resulting promise with its rejection value.
+- If the input `$promise` rejects before `$time` seconds, reject the resulting promise with its rejection value.

-* If the input `$promise` does not settle before `$time` seconds, *cancel* the operation and reject the resulting promise with a [`TimeoutException`](#timeoutexception).
+- If the input `$promise` does not settle before `$time` seconds, *cancel* the operation and reject the resulting promise with a [`TimeoutException`](#timeoutexception).

 Internally, the given `$time` value will be used to start a timer that will *cancel* the pending operation once it triggers.
 This implies that if you pass a really small (or negative) value, it will still start a timer and will thus trigger at the earliest possible time in the future.

 If the input `$promise` is already settled, then the resulting promise will resolve or reject immediately without starting a timer at all.